National Health Mission in India (NHM)

-The Indian Government introduced the National Health Mission to provide quality and affordable health care to the rural population, especially children, women, and society's vulnerable sections and address their necessary health care requirements.
+The Indian Government introduced the National Health Mission to provide quality and affordable health care to the rural population, especially children, women, and society's vulnerable sections and address their necessary healthcare requirements.
 This blog summarises the objectives of this mission, its types and additional crucial aspects.

-What Are the Objectives of the National Health Mission?
+Objectives of the National Health Mission

 As you can understand, the full form of the NHM is the National Health Mission.
 The Ministry of Health and Family Welfare launched this programme to meet the following objectives: